-Owned by the O’Briens, this family has an enduring relationship with the Aran Islands since they began to trade turf there in the early 1900s.
+Owned by the O’Briens of Connemara, this family has an enduring relationship with the Aran Islands since they began to trade turf there in the early 1900s.

 Inspired by his father’s work, Paddy and his wife Sally, bought the ‘Dún Aengus,’ a 48-seater in 1983, and the first domestic ferry with a passenger license on the west coast.

-Today, all O’Brien children: Susan, Sharon, Cian and Niall, run the business, expanding ferry capacity throughout the years to ensure a safe, comfortable journey for passengers.
-‘An Tonaí’ is long retired but still takes part in the Galway Hooker regattas, keeping the tradition alive!
+Today, the O’Brien family: Susan, Sharon, Cian and Niall, run the business, expanding ferry capacity throughout the years to ensure a safe, comfortable journey for passengers.
+‘An Tonaí’ is long retired but still takes part in the Galway Hooker regattas, keeping the tradition alive.

 Ceol na Farraige - Music of the Sea - Passenger capacity 294 - 37 metre Wavemaster monohull